-Let's discover how to assure good record keeping in your practice, safeguarding your organisation and delivering the best possible care for your patients.
+Let’s explore how to ensure good medical record keeping in your practice, safeguarding your organisation and delivering the best possible care for your patients.
+These principles help ensure that medical records are accurate, compliant, and easy to access across healthcare settings.

 You don’t have to write in cursive, but clear, legible handwriting is a must for good record keeping.
-Other professionals and the patient need to be able to understand their medical records and find the details they need at a glance.
+Medical records should be written clearly so that both professionals and patients can easily understand them.
 It is also important that notes are as accurate as possible – that means records being made during, or soon after a consultation, and that all records are dated.

 Remember to always double-check the patient’s name, date of birth and primary conditions against your records.
 In each interaction, notes should be made about who has made each decision, medications prescribed, treatments or procedures conducted, and your own details as note-taker (dated and signed).